-- This vehicle is designed to carry one driver and one passenger, both wearing proper protective gear.
-Refer to RIDING GEAR in this section. - The driver and passenger must latch the doors and wear the seat belts at all times when riding.
+- This vehicle is designed to carry one driver and one passenger per available seat, all wearing proper protective gear.
+Refer to RIDING GEAR in this section. - The driver and passengers must latch the doors and wear the seat belts at all times when riding.